 |The River Sid in a rage - a

 view from the bridge at about 11.30 on 7 July 2012.

-My rear garden was now fully underwater.
-Incredibly, the orange baler twine was still restraining the submerged scaffold pole!
+This area of garden was now fully underwater.
+Incredibly, the orange baler twine (right of picture) was still restraining the submerged scaffold pole!

-I had to negotiate flooded pavements in order to get onto the bridge to take these last few photos.
+I had to negotiate flooded pavements in order to take these last few photos.

 Curiously the area of land between the hedge and the bridge had the grass deflected towards the bridge - indicating a 'reverse flow' water current over this small land area.

 This drain is at the lowest level of the road.
 However it is almost useless against the volume of floodwater that came down England's Close.

 By noon the rain had eased and the water levels were receding almost as fast as they had risen.